-With a perfect city center location, this classy, luxurious hotel boasts an indoor pool, a gym, and an in-house Urban Bar & Kitchen restaurant.
+With a perfect city centre location, this classy hotel boasts an indoor pool, a gym, and an in-house Urban Bar & Kitchen restaurant.
 Each of the elegantly designed rooms has a television and mini-bar, and a full English breakfast is served each morning.

 Know How to Get Around in Bristol

 Bristol is a pretty easy city to get around.
 It is pedestrian and cyclist friendly, with many safe, car-free zones.

-However, while the Bristol locals love these methods of transport, Bristol is a particularly hilly city and is relatively spread out.
-Therefore you may choose to skip the exercise and make use of the Bristol public transport options.
+However, Bristol is particularly hilly, and is relatively spread out.
+You may choose to skip the exercise, and make use of the epic public transport.

-Taxis and Ubers are another great option for getting around, especially for late nights when busses are infrequent and your feet are tired from all the dancing.
-Hop in a blue metered taxi or grab an Uber, and you’ll be where you need to be in no time.
-If you fancy seeing another great English city then, historic city of Bath is a mere 15 minute train ride away.
+Taxis and Ubers are also widely available, especially for late nights when buses are infrequent and your feet are tired from all the dancing.
+Hop in a metered taxi or grab an Uber, and you’ll be where you need to be in no time.

-Insider Tip – If you’re a student, be sure to bring your student card along; you can get good student rates on the busses and save a lot of money!
+Insider Tip – If you’re a student, be sure to bring your student card along; you can get good student rates on the buses and save some of money!

-Bristol is well-known for its vibrant and colorful nightlife.
-The city’s creative musical talent combined with an extensive array of awesome nightlife venues makes it one of the best cities in the UK for a top-notch night on the town!
+Well-known for its magnificent nightlife, Bristol’s creative musical talent combined with an extensive array of awesome venues makes it one of the best cities in the UK for a top-notch night on the town!
 In fact, it also ranks as one of our best party cities in the world too!

 - One of Bristol’s main evening hotspots, with a vibrant atmosphere